-Here at Grassroots Healthcare in Tulsa, Oklahoma, Dr. Melita Tate offers full-service women’s health examinations, which include Pap smears.
+Here at Grassroots Healthcare in Tulsa, Oklahoma, our team offers full-service women’s health examinations, which include Pap smears.
 Read on to learn more about what to expect after you receive an abnormal Pap smear result.

 It can feel scary to get abnormal results from the test used to screen for cervical cancer.
 However, that doesn’t actually mean you have cancer.
 An abnormal Pap smear just means that some of your cervical cells are not typical.
 Most likely, any abnormalities were caused by the human papilloma virus (HPV) — the most common sexually transmitted disease, which most adults acquire at some point.

 You might need additional tests

 Depending on the type of abnormal cells shown in your Pap smear results, your provider may recommend additional tests.
 If the cells appear to be related to HPV, you might need a colposcopy, which is a test that provides a magnified view of your cervix, vulva, and vagina for closer inspection.
 A colposcopy can detect precancerous lesions, meaning it can help stop cancer before it starts.
 A repeat Pap test might be in order if you had an infection at the time of your first Pap smear or if too few cells were collected then.